Artificial

 networks" have an uncanny ability to learn complex

-relationships between a vector of observed inputs and a vector
+and noisy relationships between a vector of observed inputs

 of